pySRURGS/pySRURGS/README.md

 ## Features

 1. Robust parameter fitting
-2. Multiprocessing for faster computing
+2. Multiprocessing for speed
+3. Memoization for speed
-3. Avoids considering arithmetically equivalent equations
+4. Avoids many arithmetically equivalent equations
-4. Loads data from spreadsheets (comma separated value files)
+5. Loads data from CSV files
-5. Memoization so that computations speed up after a few iterations
-6. Results are saved to file.
-New runs are added to previously saved results.
+6. Results saved to SQLite file.
+7. Results of new runs are added to results of old runs.
-7. User specified number of fitting parameters
+8. User specified number of fitting parameters.
-8. User specified number of permitted unique binary trees, which determine the possible equation forms
+9. User specified number of permitted unique binary trees, which determine the possible equation forms
-9. User specified permitted functions
+10. User specified permitted functions of arity 1 or 2
-10. Developed and tested on Python 3.6
+11. Developed and tested on Python 3.6

 ## Getting Started